Tariq-Mehmood-Malik/Docker/intro.md

    It is the central server that manages Docker containers.
 It listens for Docker API requests (from the Docker CLI) and coordinates the container lifecycle.
 It interacts with `containerd` to manage container creation, execution, and destruction.

 **containerd**:
-   It is a high-level container runtime responsible for pulling images, creating container, and managing containers.
-It communicates with `runc` to start containers and `shim` to maintain their lifecycle.
+   It is a high-level container runtime responsible for pulling images, creating container, and managing containers. runc and shim are key components of the containerd ecosystem.

 **runc**:
    It is a low-level container runtime that sets up the container’s namespaces, cgroups, and other Linux features to ensure process isolation and resource management.
 It runs the actual container’s process.